dydghk456/Autotagging-project/README.md

 autotagger.tag(target_path="path_to_image", similarity="eucliedan_l2", k=8)
 ```
 similarity means distance metric and default is cosine.

 k means value of k in K-Nearest Neighbor and shows good results when k=8.

-You can run Autotagging by simply running sample.ipynb in notebook.
+You can run Autotagging by simply following sample.ipynb in notebook.

 References
 ----------